OSI-INC/ATD/readme.md

 # Accounting Transaction Download

-Copyright (C) 2023-2024, Haley Hashemi, Open Source Instruments Inc.
+Copyright (C) 2023-2024, Haley Hashemi, Open Source Instruments Inc.\
 Copyright (C) 2024, Kevan Hashemi, Open Source Instruments Inc.

 ## Introduction

 The Accounting Transaction Download (ATD) program downloads all transactions in a specified date range from a Quickbooks Online (QBO) company account.
-The data file provided by ATD includes the company's general leger for the specified date range, as well as a separate leger for each QBO class defined in the company account.
+The data file provided by ATD includes the company's general ledger for the specified date range, as well as separate legers for each QBO class defined in the company account.
 Each leger contains all transactions, including journal entries.
-Any transaction that has been assigned a class will appear twice in the data file: once in the general leger and once in a class leger.
-To use ATD, we run the ATD program in a PHP server.
-We can set up the PHP server on our own computer or some other computer assigned for the purpose on our local area network.
-We connect to the PHP server with a web browser, and we interact with the ATD program through its browser interface.
-By means of this interface, we submit the credentials that permit ATD to access our QBO company account.
-ATD then directs us to the QBO log in, using the credentials.
-We log in to QBO to verify our assocation with our QBO company account, and we are redirected back to the ATD interface.
-We can then generate and download the report.
+Any transaction that has been assigned a class will appear twice: once in the general leger and once in a class leger.

+The ATD process is a web server and website.
+The web server is the Unix PHP utility, which start from a terminal.
+The website is a collection of pages that make heavy use of hyptertext preprocessing (PHP).
+The combination of server and pages is what we call the "ATD server".
+We communicate with ATD  by connecting to our ATD server with a web browser.
+So far as we can tell, any web browser will do.

 ![ATD Process Schematic](Schematic.gif)

-The ATD application does not use any external package managers, like composer.
-If you want to use composer, change the include ('../config.php') at the top of each file to the composer autoload function.
-The include('../config.php') uses the autoloader config file that acts as an SQL database query function.
-This is a way of loading QBO's functions, classes, variables, etc, that are necessary for each piece of code.
+The schematic above attempts to show the interactions that take place between our browser, the ATD server, the QBO server, and the non-QBO server that hosts the post-authentication redirect.

+Once we have connected to the ATD server, we enter two long-term access keys provided by Intuit to permit ATD to communicate with our QBO account.
+We instruct ATD to initiate a log-in to our QBO account.
+The ATD server redirects our browser to QBO, where we enter our log-in credentials.
+Once QBO is satisfied that we have identified ourselves, QBO redirects our browser to yet another web page hosted on a non-QBO server.
+Along with the redirect command, QBO provides the access token it has granted us following our successful log-in.
+The non-QBO server must provide a secure socket layer (SSL) and support PHP.
+The web page it hosts is what we call the "post-authentication" redirect.

+The post-authentication redirect takes our browser back to the ATD server, and in doing so provides our ATD server with the access token it needs to retrieve transactions from our QBO company.
+We can now instruct ATD to retrieve reports from QBO, and we can subsequently download these reports to our own hard driver with our web browser.

-## Registration on QBO
+## Registration

 Prior to connecting ATD to your QBO company account, we must obtain our company credentials on QBO and configure the ATD code.
 We create an Intuit Developer